A Detailed One Month Budget in Austria For Travelers

-Check out what one month of traveling in Austria looks like, so you can start booking your next vacation without breaking the bank!
+Check out what a one-month budget in Austria looks like, so you can start planning your winter travels without breaking the bank.
+The Alps are waiting!

 Austria has long been a travel destination for tourists and nature lovers for good reason.
 However, traveling anywhere costs money.
 This post will cover an average one-month budget in Austria for travelers.

-We traveled for 2 months in Austria, split between Upper Austria including Salzburg, Hallstatt, and the entire Salzkammergut, as well as in the heart of the Alps, in Tirol near Innsbruck.
+We traveled for 2 months in Austria, split between Upper Austria including Salzburg and Hallstatt, as well as in the heart of the Alps, in Tirol near Innsbruck.

 Check out what’s waiting for you in Austria, and what you can expect to spend on accommodation, food, transportation, excursions, and general living expenses!